 Remember the time Donald Trump saw a bat wielding mugger and ran after him and stopped him: pic.twitter.com/MLqZlwpvti

 — MARK SIMONE (@MarkSimoneNY) February 26, 2018

-Many viewers reacted with skepticism to this information, disbelieving it because it appeared conveniently and suspiciously new to them, even after the contentious 2016 presidential campaign in which Trump’s actions over the course of his life came under scrutiny.
-However, a Google Trends graph that illustrates search data demonstrates spikes of interest in the story over the previous two years:
+Many readers reacted with skepticism to this information, disbelieving it because it seemed conveniently and suspiciously new to them after the contentious 2016 presidential campaign in which Trump’s actions over the course of his life came under scrutiny.
+However, a Google Trends graph that illustrates search data demonstrated spikes of interest in the story over the previous two years:

 The text of the article described Trump, en route to a Paula Abdul concert in November 1991, ordering his limo driver to pull over when he spotted a man wielding a bat attacking another man on the streets of Manhattan:

 NEW YORK — Call it The Donald to The Rescue.